kdboller/kdboller.github.io/_posts/2019-04-06-python-for-finance-robo-advisor-edition.markdown

 ### Passive versus Active Investment Strategies.
 Over the years since I initially started investing, **I've focused more and more on making my investing strategy as boring as possible**.
 This means that I've subscribed to more of a passive investment strategy and I acknowledge that attempting to time the market is nearly impossible.
 In Part 1 of this series, I noted that over the long-term 1 in 20 actively managed domestic funds beat index funds (<a href="https://www.marketwatch.com/story/why-way-fewer-actively-managed-funds-beat-the-sp-than-we-thought-2017-04-24" target="_blank">link</a>).
 Outperformance over a prolonged period is very difficult to maintain and previous outperformers tend to revert to the mean of benchmark performance over the long term.
 Further emphasizing this point, it was recently announced that, for the 9th year in a row, <a href="https://www.cnbc.com/2019/03/15/active-fund-managers-trail-the-sp-500-for-the-ninth-year-in-a-row-in-triumph-for-indexing.html" target="_blank">active fund managers trailed the S&P 500</a>.
 Active managers, who previously claimed they would do better during periods of increased volatility, will have to go back to the drawing board once again.

 Given this, I now focus a majority of my assets in a diversified ETF strategy -- my core strategy employs high quality ETFs that have a very low cost structure and provide diversification across asset classes.
 These include US and international equities, investment grade bonds, commodities, gold and real estate.
-While I continue to prefer that my investment strategy is as boring as possible, I continue to also invest in individual stocks that meet several investment criteria, including accelerating revenue growth, earnings outperformance and, ideally, the development of products that I personally love.
+While I prefer that my investment strategy is as boring as possible, I continue to also invest in individual stocks that meet several investment criteria, including accelerating revenue growth, earnings outperformance and, ideally, the development of products that I personally love.
 Part 1 and Part 2 of this series cover in detail how to track individual stock performance relative to the S&P 500, which is similar to how we'll evaluate a diversified ETF strategy in this post.

 ### Part 3 Code Implementation.
 **Setup.**  Similar to Parts 1 and 2, I created <a href="https://github.com/kdboller/pythonsp500-robo-advisor-edition" target="_blank">a repo on GitHub </a>with all files and code required to create the final ``Dash`` dashboard.
 For this post, I will explain the following aspects of the code: